Owner of Association Executives Group Spearheads Building Restoration

-Wales, Wis., — July 2007: In this age of widespread residential and commercial development, an old building may not have a chance to survive unless you find someone who believes in a renaissance.
+WALES, WI, July 1, 2007 – In this age of widespread residential and commercial development, an old building may not have a chance to survive unless you find someone who believes in a renaissance.
 Denise Harris saw enough potential in a building on the northeast corner of Highway 83 and Main Street in Wales that she purchased it and returned it to its former glory through a significant restoration and expansion process.
 Today, the 5,000-square foot facility is the home of Association Executives Group, a full-service association management company.

-“I had driven by the building for years and always had interest in the building, and always thought it was a unique architectural space,” said Harris.
+“I had driven by the building for years and always had interest in it.
+I thought it was a unique architectural space,” said Harris.
 “When I examined the place, I knew it was perfect.”

 Harris, an interior design enthusiast, went to work on transforming the two-story, 60-plus year old structure into something that would fit her taste while maintaining a piece of its history.
 The interior includes a combination of wood floors and carpeting, earth-tone walls, a warm, comfortable reception area, a state-of-the-art conference room and ample office space for growth.
 The rooms are complemented with many furnishings and art-deco pieces she purchased during the restoration process.